activeloopai/deeplake/docs/source/concepts/dataset.md

 # Dataset

 ## Auto Create
-If your dataset format is supported, you can point `hub.Dataset` to it's path & allow the `hub.auto` package to infer it's schema & auto convert it into hub format.
+If your dataset format is supported, you can point `hub.Dataset.from_path(...)` to it's path & allow the `hub.auto` package to infer it's schema & auto convert it into hub format.

 ### Supported Dataset Formats
 The `hub.auto` package supports the following datasets: